skku-syslab/lockify/fast26ae/README.md

 - There are **five client nodes**: `eternity1`, `eternity2`, `eternity5`, `eternity6`, and `eternity11`.
 - All client nodes have the the Lockify kernel installed. ([Build Lockify Kernel](https://github.com/skku-syslab/lockify?tab=readme-ov-file#build-lockify-kernel))
 - All client nodes have the required software packages installed. ([Configure shared-disk file systems](https://github.com/skku-syslab/lockify?tab=readme-ov-file#2-configure-shared-disk-file-system))
-- All client nodes are configured to share a common storage node via NVMe-over-TCP. ([Configure NVMe-over-TCP](https://github.com/skku-syslab/lockify?tab=readme-ov-file#1-configure-nvme-over-tcp))
+- The node `eternity6` hosts a shared storage device, `/dev/nvme0n1`, which is accessed by all five client nodes.
+Except for `eternity6` itself, the other four client nodes access this device via NVMe-over-TCP, where it appears locally as `/dev/nvme1n1`.

 **Please adapt this configuration to match your testbed environment.**

-## Hardware Configurations
+## 1. Hardware Configurations

 Each client node is equipped with: